furzepig/brachistochrone/_posts/writing/2018-05-28-laundryman.md

   leave them to stand in clean water for an hour or so and hang them out to dry.
 Good as new.

   Arkady inspects the notes.
-He's a big man M-BM---- fat neck, fat fingers.
+He's a big man -- fat neck, fat fingers.
 He counts through the bills, taking one out at random to inspect it more closely.
 Peers at it, sniffs it, then nods.